BruceJqs/MyNotebook/docs/blog/Others/TOEFL Reading/Lesson 5.md

 comments: true
 ---

-# Lesson 05 : Inference Questions
+# Lesson 05 : Inference Questions & Purpose Questions

 ## Skills

+### Inference Questions

 - 寻找 Topical Word
 - Reverse Thinking（逆向思维）
 - Think Positive
+***
+### Purpose Questions

+- Identify the reason why the author includes something in a particular way, or why a passage is organized the way it is.
+- Stay focused on the context！
+- Find answer in proceeding or succeeding sentences
+***
 ## Examples

+### Inference Questions

 !!! example "Example 01"